-The AMHFA Program Manager is a Melbourne based part-time position, which holds overall responsibility of the training content and development of the program currently primarily funded through grants from the Australian Government.
+The Aboriginal & Torres Strait Islander MHFA Program Manager is a Melbourne based part-time position, which holds overall responsibility of the training content and development of the program currently primarily funded through grants from the Australian Government.
+This is an identified role.

 Whilst people often know a lot about common physical health problems, ignorance of mental health is prevalent.
 Regular first aid courses are widespread, however most of these courses do not address helping with mental health problems.
 Mental Health First Aid (MHFA) training aims to fill this gap.